hotdogee/portfolio/src/articles/en/gcp-certifications-complete.md

 From there, follow your professional needs or personal interests.
 My own work in AI led me to pursue the **Professional Machine Learning Engineer** cert early on.

-For anyone on their own cloud certification path, my advice is simple: stay curious, be persistent, and don't just memorize—strive to understand.
+For anyone on their own cloud certification path, my advice is simple: stay curious, be persistent, and don't just memorize; strive to understand.

 Of all the exams I've taken, I found the **Professional Cloud Network Engineer** to be the most difficult.
 Be prepared for very long, dense questions.
 I encountered around 10 questions that were so long they couldn't fit on the screen without scrolling.
 I spent a full ten minutes reading and re-reading just one of them.
 These truly test your ability to analyze intricate scenarios and are not to be underestimated.